gramener/gramex/gramex/guide/cache/README.md

 Disk caches are based on the [diskcache](http://www.grantjenks.com/docs/diskcache/) library.
 When the size limit is reached, the oldest items are discarded.

+## Cache status

+By default, only requests that return a HTTP 200 status code are cached.
+You can cache other status codes via the `status:` configuration.

+    url:
+      cache-errors:
+        pattern: /$YAMLURL/cache-errors
+        ...
+        cache:
+            status: [200, 404, 500]         # Cache all of these HTTP responses

 ### Using cache stores